Optical properties of an anisotropic hot QCD medium: Summary and Conclusions

-An immediate future extension of the work would be to include the contributions from the collisional kernel and collectivity and near perfect fluidity of the hot QCD medium/QGP and study its impact on collective plasma properties and refractive index.
-Equally importantly, obtaining an expression for the inter quark potential in this medium and its phenomenological aspect, polarization energy loss in the hot QCD medium will be a few other interesting directions where our future investigations will focus on.
+An important question that may arise regarding the significance of the present work to the experimental observables for the QGP at HIC.
+To that end, we can utilize the analysis to compute the polarization energy loss in the hot QCD/QGP medium and finally relate it with the jet quenching (nuclear modification factor, $R_{AA}$).
+Apart from that, the NRI and the opacity aspects could perhaps be related to the photon production phenomenon in HIC.
+This is the matter of immediate future extension of the work.
+Another interesting future extension of the work would be to look at the contributions from the collisions and collectivity and near perfect fluidity of the hot QCD medium/QGP and study its impact on collective plasma properties and refractive index.
+Equally importantly, obtaining an expression for the inter-quark potential in this medium and its phenomenological aspects in terms of understanding the quarkonia dissociation in the hot QCD medium will be another exciting direction where our future investigations will focus on.